andrewbierbaum/PlayBac/README.md

 Made to track frame-by-frame bacterial movement in visual C++.
 TestVideo.avi and PlayBac.exe are included to see the result.

 See PlayBacDlg.cpp for source code.
+Built in Visual Studio .Net 2003.